tobitoast4/i4driving/i4driving-ots/src/main/java/org/opentrafficsim/i4driving/doc/README.md

 # Cut-in scenario manual

 ## Compiling and executing
 Compile a runnable .jar file that will run the main class `org.opentrafficsim.i4driving.ScenarioCutIn`.
+It is intended this is done with JDK 11.
 In Eclipse this can be done by following File > Export... and following further instructions.
-To run the simulation invoke the command:
-`java -jar NameOfFile.jar`.
+To run the simulation invoke the command: `java -jar NameOfFile.jar`.
 Java 11 is required for this.
-If this is not available on the computer, a JRE can be placed next to the runnable .jar file, and the `java` command can point to the java executable in that JRE as follows:
-`jre-11\bin\java -jar NameOfFile.jar`.
+If this is not available on the computer, a JRE can be placed next to the runnable .jar file, and the `java` command can point to the java executable in that JRE as follows: `jre-11\bin\java -jar NameOfFile.jar`.

 ## Input
 ### Command line arguments and settings file